WebexCC-SA/LAB-2334/docs/GettingStarted.md

 ## Webex Customer Contact Center Bootcamp

 Our three key CX software workloads work together to reimagine customer experience.
-In this bootcamp we will completing three labs that cover these three pillars:
+In this bootcamp you will be completing three labs that cover these three pillars:

 - **Lab 1 - Proactive Journeys** – Anticipate customer needs and